snayrouz/rails_engine/README.md

 ## Test Suite

 This project uses an RSpec test suite.
-To run the entire suite, simply run the command rspec in the Terminal.
+To run the entire suite, run the command rspec in the Terminal.
 To check test coverage, run open coverage/index.hmtl

 ## Record Endpoints